sqliteai/sqlite-sync-react-native/README.md

 Manually trigger a sync operation.

 **How it works:** This hook is a convenience wrapper that exposes the `triggerSync` function from the Provider.
-The actual sync logic lives in `SQLiteSyncProvider` to ensure that `isSyncing`, `lastSyncTime`, and `lastSyncChanges` state are updated correctly, allowing all hooks (`useOnSqliteSync`, `useSqliteSyncQuery`) to react properly.
+The actual sync logic lives in `SQLiteSyncProvider` to ensure that `isSyncing`, `lastSyncTime`, and `lastSyncChanges` state are updated correctly, allowing all hooks (`useSqliteSyncQuery`) to react properly.

 ```typescript
 const { triggerSync, isSyncing } = useTriggerSqliteSync();